Least Squares Estimation of a Quasiconvex Regression Function: Introduction

 Quasiconcave functions are defined as functions for which all upper level sets are convex.
 Thus a function satisfies both~\eqref{eq:monotone_axiom} and~\eqref{eq:convex_axiom} \textit{if and only if} it is quasiconcave and increasing.
 Note that, there is a very natural correspondence between quasiconcave, increasing functions and quasiconvex, decreasing functions, namely, if $f$ is a quasiconcave, increasing function, then $-f$ is quasiconvex and decreasing.
-For notational convenience, in this paper, we focus on the estimation of quasiconvex and decreasing functions, and propose a least squares estimator that is guaranteed to be quasiconvex and decreasing.
-To be specific, we assume that $\varphi$ in~\eqref{mainmodel} is quasiconvex and decreasing, and given observations $\{(\boldsymbol X_i , Y_i) \in \rd\times \re\}_{i=1}^n$ from the regression model in~\eqref{mainmodel}, we study the following least squares estimator (LSE):
+In this paper, we focus on the estimation of quasiconvex and decreasing functions, and propose a least squares estimator that is guaranteed to be quasiconvex and decreasing.
+To be specific, given observations $\{(\boldsymbol X_i , Y_i) \in \rd\times \re\}_{i=1}^n$ from the regression model in~\eqref{mainmodel}, we study the following least squares estimator (LSE):

 where

 An advantage of the above LSE is that it is \textit{tuning parameter free} and thus avoids fitting issues related to tuning parameter selection for other nonparametric estimators.